 While I do enjoy wine, I am by no means an aficionado, so going into our visit I didn’t really know what to expect.
 I can now officially say that I have a great appreciation for what it takes to create a quality vintage from vine to glass.
 The amount of care and detail that goes into the production process here is extraordinary.
 To give you an idea, the vineyards—all 79 acres—are always harvested by hand and, afterward, each individual grape is evaluated to determine whether or not it is of high enough quality to be included in the final product.

 The cellar itself was equally impressive—the capacity of each barrel stored there is roughly 300 bottles.
 After a quick scan of the room, I guesstimated there were at least 400 barrels present, which works out to the equivalent of 120,000 finished bottles.
 That’s a lot of wine!

 When tasting red wine in particular, I learned, there are three different steps that you need to follow:

-Take a sip and move the wine around your mouth as if you’re chewing gum, which will allow you to get a better feel for the tannins on your palate.
+Doing this after your first sip will allow you to get a better feel for the tannins on your palate.

 To end the morning, we finished with a sample of red wines from three different years.
 After following my newly-learned tasting steps on each, I found that I preferred the vintage from 2006 better than the more recently crafted selections.
 So in addition to everything else I learned today, I can confirm that it’s true—fine wine does get better with age.